Skip to main content

 Transitional period

-Malta does not apply any transitional period in case the national annual threshold / sectoral thresholds is/are exceeded during the current calendar year.
+Malta does not apply any transitional period in case the national annual threshold is exceeded during the current calendar year.

 Quarantine